symfony/symfony-docs/service_container/service_subscribers_locators.rst

     The services defined in the service locator argument must include keys, which later become their unique identifiers inside the locator.

-Now you can use the service locator by injecting it in any other service:
+Now you can inject the service locator in any other services:

 .. configuration-block::